Austonmoos/interior-decorator-website/README.md

 ## Description

 ### Objectives
-* Create a website for your favorite band.
+* Create a webpage for an interior decorator.
-* Add a sidebar for upcoming shows and style it so it stands out on the page.
+* Use floats to make columns to display information and pictures for "before", "during" and "after" renovations.
-* Add images to the webpage and float them either to the left or right.
+*

 ## Setup/Installation Requirements